kiranajith/ENPM661-Projects/README.md

 UID: 119112397

 ### Problem
-Given a turtlebot3 environment in Gazebo, the task is implement A* algorithm to have the turtlebot navigate to a given goal position
+Given a turtlebot3 environment in Gazebo, the task is to implement A* algorithm to have the turtlebot navigate to a given goal position

 ## Libraries used